-Explore the papers, archives, and collections of Black LGBTQ individuals housed at the Schomburg Center for Research in Black Culture.
+Explore the papers, archives, and collections of Black LGBTQ+ people housed at the Schomburg Center for Research in Black Culture.
 These archival collections span from the early 1920s into the 21st century and document the lives of activists, writers, performers, and organizations.

-In 2020, the Library added thousands of images by the photographer and artist Diana Davies to our Digital Collections, including underseen and alternate views of 1960s and 1970s New York LGBTQ activism.
-These photographs are significant in their own right as a pictorial history of LGBTQ political activism. hey also provide an entry point to a media history of the fight for social justice.
+In 2020, the Library added thousands of images by the photographer and artist Diana Davies to our Digital Collections, including underseen and alternate views of 1960s and 1970s New York LGBTQ+ activism.
+These photographs are significant in their own right as a pictorial history of LGBTQ+ political activism.
+They also provide an entry point to a media history of the fight for social justice.

 The Library houses hundreds of the photos and papers of gay civil rights pioneers and activists Barbara Gittings and Kay Tobin Lahusen, including images that document the gay rights movement before and after the Stonewall Riots.